wp-plugins/format-media-titles/readme.txt

 === Format Media Titles ===
 Contributors: dgwyer
-Tags: media, library, format, title, automatic, upload, replace, remove, characters Requires at least: 2.7
+Tags: media, library, format, title, automatic, upload, replace, remove, characters, capitalize, filter Requires at least: 2.7
-Tested up to: 3.2.1
+Tested up to: 4.0
-Stable tag: 0.1
+Stable tag: 0.2

 Automatically formats the title for new media uploads.
 No need to manually edit the title anymore every time you upload an image!